thefinn93/signald/README.md

 # signald - An (unofficial) Signal Daemon

+## Docker image is modified by Deanosim to run openjdk/jre using openj9 instead of hotspot.

 signald is a daemon that facilitates communication over Signal.
 It is unofficial, unapproved, and [not nearly as secure as the real Signal clients](https://gitlab.com/signald/signald/-/issues/101).